nxhhoang/Extended_AdvancedProgrammingAssignment_K242/README.md

 # Run
 ./tetris.exe
 ```
+## Linux
+- Currently, some C++ libraries don't support for linux, so Makefile and run.sh are not created

 # About
 The Tetris game is designed to run in the terminal, allowing players to control falling blocks (Tetrominoes) using the keyboard.
 The project is clearly organized following the object-oriented programming (OOP) model, divided into multiple classes and source files.